 ‘Game of Thrones’ premiere breaks HBO streaming records

-Literacy Xprize starts field tests of semifinalist apps in LA, Philadelphia and Dallas
+Literacy XPRIZE starts field tests of semifinalist apps in LA, Philadelphia and Dallas

 The anticipated season 7 premiere of HBO’s flagship series “Game of Thrones” set a number of new records for the network on Sunday night, including again setting the record for the most-watched premiere in HBO’s history for any series, the company reports.
 But the show achieved another milestone as well – due to the popularity of HBO’s streaming apps HBO GO and HBO NOW, the premiere also saw the highest ever number of concurrent viewers across HBO’s streaming services, too.